-Up until this point, I’d never tasted Chinese wine (the last Chinese alcohol I’d had was a liqueur a friend brought back from Shanghai, which tasted of cow manure).
+Up to this point, I’d never tasted Chinese wine (the last Chinese alcohol I’d had was a liqueur a friend brought back from Shanghai, which tasted of cow manure).
 And I deliberately didn’t read the label so that, like walking into a cinema knowing nothing about the film, I’d have no preconceptions.

 And on finally reading the label, I realised my estimation was (at least partially) correct.
 It’s made with Cabernet Gernischt (a relative of Carménère), and also contains Cab Sauv and Cab Franc.

-Although it’s only 12% volume, it tastes full bodied and a whole bottle to yourself might be a bit much unless paired with the right food.
+Although it’s only 12% volume, the Changyu Noble Dragon tastes full bodied and a whole bottle to yourself might be a bit much unless paired with the right food.
 The tannins are solid but not overpowering, and I’d advise fans of Bordeaux’s Cab Sauvignon blends (with whom this wine shares a heritage) to give it a try.

 Apparently, Changyu is the oldest and the most famous winery in China, operating since 1892.
 I can’t believe it’s taken me this long to try it.
-Look out for more undercover missions to exotic regions soon.

 4 NINJA STARS